Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Late-time radio emission from magnetar powered merger ejecta

-where $\gamma(\beta)$ is the Lorentz factor of the blast-wave, $\hat{\gamma}$ is the adiabatic index of the shocked gas, and $M_{\rm ej}$ is the mass of the dynamic ejecta from the merger.
+where $\beta$ is the velocity of the ejecta divided by the speed of light c, $\gamma(\beta)$ is the Lorentz factor of the blast wave, $\hat{\gamma}$ is the adiabatic index of the shocked gas, and $M_{\rm ej}$ is the mass of the dynamic ejecta from the merger.
 We used the same functional form for $\hat{\gamma} (\gamma \beta)$ given in \cite{PeerDynamcis2012}.
-The mass swept up from the ambient medium, $m$ is given by.
+The mass swept up from the ambient medium, $m$, is given by.

 where $r$ is the radius of the blast-wave, $n_0$ is the ambient density, and $m_p$ is the mass of proton.
 Blast-wave radius and the observed time $t_{\rm obs}$ are related by,

 where $z$ is the redshift of the GRBs and $c$ is the velocity of light.